-You can see all the lectionary readings for the Proper 15, Year A by clicking here.
-I have chosen to discuss the passage from the Gospel of Matthew.
+You can see all the lectionary readings for the Fifth Sunday of Easter, Year A by clicking here.
+I have chosen to discuss only the Gospel reading.

 A lot of times I like to paraphrase the Gospel story as I write.
 This week I’m not able to paraphrase very well because it just seems best to go ahead and put it in Jesus’ own words (well, in the English translation we have of Jesus’ own words).
 This week’s Gospel lesson is about another time Jesus spent with his followers after his resurrection.
 Jesus is talking to his disciples and tells them not to be troubled but to trust in God and to trust in him.
 He tells them, “There are many rooms in my Father’s house.
 I would not tell you this if it were not true.
 I am going there to prepare a place for you.
 After I go and prepare a place for you, I will come back.
 Then I will take you with me, so that you can be where I am.
 You know the way to the place where I am going.”

 Remember Thomas, who is curious (not just doubting)—he is the one to ask a question here: “Lord, we don’t know where you are going, so how can we know the way?”
 Thomas is the kind of guy who likes to be more certain he knows what’s going on.
 Jesus answered, “I am the way, the truth, and the life.
 The only way to the Father is through me.
 If you really knew me, you would know my Father too.
 But now you know the Father.
 You have seen him.”